sudocrystal/scc-compsci/141/day-by-day/day08.md

    }

    // returns a summary of the factors of two for a given number
-   // the logic is that you divide your number by 2 until you reach an odd number
+   // logic is: divide number by 2 until you reach an odd number
    // e.g. showTwos(18) --> prints "18 = 2 * 9"
    // e.g showTwos(120) --> prints "120 = 2 * 2 * 2 * 15"
    public static void showTwos(int num) {